PrimeTimeTran/cs-coderbook/README.md

 #### Reaction

-- As a user I can react to a post
+- As a user I can react to a post.
 - As a user I can view all the reactions on a post
 - As a user I can see the number of reactions on a post.
 - As a user I can delete my reactions on a post.